emqx/emqx-docs/en_US/rule/backend_hstreamdb.md

 ![image](./assets/rule-engine/HStreamDB/rule_res.png)

-At this point the data is written to HStreamDB and the message is consumed using any consumption method.
+At this point, the data is written to HStreamDB and the message is consumed using any consumption method.
 The documentation uses a simple consumption tool based on the HStream golang SDK, and the reader is free to write the consumption side according to a familiar programming language.
 The consumption log can be seen as follows.
 Test tool see [fetcher](https://github.com/hstreamdb/fetcher).

 ```shell